sheaDurgin/NLP23/Assignment_4/README.md

 ## Conclusion

 In conclusion, we have explored different NLP techniques to predict duplicate forum questions.
-The results show that fine-tuning a pre-trained BERT model can provide a benefit to your MRR result, and in this certain instance bring down the p@1 score.
+The results show that fine-tuning a pre-trained BERT model may not provide much to any benefit to your MRR and/or p@1 score.
 Also, it showed that a pre-trained model on the exact task you are doing may be better than a pre-trained model trained on a more matching corpus.